Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis

 The NCC Group~\cite{ncc:group} (2020) published a voltage glitch vulnerability on a MediaTek MT8163V SoC (ARM Cortex-A53).
-The SoC contains a one-time programmable (OTP) eFuse bank and boot ROM that serve as the secure boot's root of trust and a certificate store for bootloader verification (see \S\ref{sec:secure_boot}).
-A potential voltage glitch is discovered after the first bootloader is loaded from eMMC into RAM, which caused a secure boot signature verification check to be skipped.
-The glitch is exploited by implementing a trigger on eMMC activity to insert and load an unauthorised boot component.
-This component is used to perform code execution at the highest level of privilege (EL3).
-The glitch success rate was 15.21\%--23.44\%.
-While not demonstrated, the authors posit that the glitch could be exploited to load an unauthorised TEE image.
+A potential voltage glitch was discovered after the first bootloader is loaded from eMMC into RAM, causing a signature verification check to be skipped.
+A glitch trigger was implemented on eMMC activity to dynamically insert and load an unauthorised boot component containing code for privileged execution (EL3) with a success rate of 15.21\%--23.44\%.
+While not practically demonstrated, the authors posited that the glitch could be used to load an unauthorised TEE image.